Science Behind HeartTrends' unique MPW Analysis

 In clinical medicine, the dynamics of the beat-to-beat (RR) time series is commonly represented by a phase-space (or Poincaré) plot, where each RR interval is plotted against the previous one.
 The classification of the phase-space plot is traditionally performed by visual inspection and semi-quantitative analysis describing the features of the plot, as length or width, but that approach ignores the varying density of points leading to similar plots due to hearts with very different dynamics.

-The Multipole HRV analysis is a relatively new way of investigating the Poincaré plot from complex time series.
+The Multipole MPW analysis is a relatively new way of investigating the Poincaré plot from complex time series.
 We interpret the Poincaré plot as a two-dimensional body, where each data point in the plot is assigned a unit mass, in order to describe the total mass distribution within the plot.
 The measures obtained from this kind of analysis bear intrinsic time dependence due to the very construction of the plot.
-As a result the Multipole method derives information from both the time and the frequency domains as well as reflecting increased randomness in the RR interval time series.
-The traditional HRV-measures derive only information from one of these domains, which seems to be the reason that The Multipole Method have shown more prognostic power than previous suggested risk markers.
+As a result the Multipole MPW method derives information from the time, amplitude, and frequency domains as well as reflecting increased randomness in the RR interval time series.
+Traditional HRV-measures derive only information from one domain, which is the reason that The Multipole MPW Method shows more prognostic power than previous suggested risk markers.

-From the time series one may calculate the leading multipoles: the quadrupole and the hexadecapoles, and from the latter one derives the new HRV parameter Dyx.
-The Quadrupole (Qyy) describes the overall distribution of data points in the Poincaré Plot (i.e. the shape of the plot).
+From the time series one may calculate the leading multipoles: the quadrupoles, octoupoles, and the hexadecapoles, and from which the new HRV parameter MPW is derived.
+The Quadrupole (Qyy), for example, describes the overall distribution of data points in the Poincaré Plot (i.e., the shape of the plot).
 It was found to be a strong predictor of mortality in a population of post-Myocardial Infarction (MI) patients with both a depressed and preserved Left Ventricular Ejection Fraction (LVEF) .
-It has sometimes been used in combination with Dyx as a weighted multipole parameter shown to be a stronger predictor of mortality after MI than SDNN and the short-term scaling exponent Alpha-1 .
+When used in combination with MPW as a weighted multipole parameter, it has been shown to be a stronger predictor of mortality after MI than SDNN and the short-term scaling exponent Alpha-1 .

 Joergensen RM, et al. Prediction of ventricular tachycardia in ICD patients based on the multipole method.
 European Heart Journal 2007, 28:414 (Abstract Supplement).